cdevents/sdk-rust/README.md

 }
 ```

-See the [CloudEvents](https://github.com/cloudevents/sdk-go#send-your-first-cloudevent) docs as well.
+See the [CloudEvents](https://github.com/cloudevents/sdk-rust) docs as well.

-## Contributing

-If you would like to contribute, see our [development](DEVELOPMENT.md) guide.

 ## References